Care for Modern Conference Tables

-We build our tables to be as durable as they can be, but the world is a tough place.
+We build our conference room tables to be as durable as they can be, but the world is a tough place.
 Here’s what you need to know to care for your modern conference tables and keep them in good condition.

 For General Cleaning

 Use a damp rag, or put a little dishwashing soap on the rag, and gently rub at encrusted dirt until it softens and loosens.
-Never use a scotch-brite or other abrasive pad on the table, or any abrasive cleaner.
+Never use a scotch-brite or other abrasive pad on conference room tables, or any abrasive cleaner.
 Some common household cleaners also contain strong solvents, so only use soap and water to clean it.
-Donʼt use wax or use furniture polish, and never put lemon oil on it – you will end up with a sticky mess.
+Don’t use wax or use furniture polish, and never put lemon oil on it – you will end up with a sticky mess.
 Do not use cleaners that contain ammonia or bleach, as they can cause spotting.

 If you spill candle wax on the table, it can be gently scraped off with the edge of a credit card – but don’t use any metal implement for scraping.

 Tables Made of Unstained Cherry

 Cherry darkens significantly in the first year of service.
 This happens when light – any kind of light – hits the wood.
 Avoid leaving objects sitting on the table for more than a week in the same place, or you will find a lighter spot where the object was sitting.
 If this does happen, simply remove the object and the light spot will eventually darken to match the rest of the table.
-After the first two years, the table will be about as dark as it will get and you can leave objects in place for long periods.
+After the first two years, conference room tables will be about as dark as it will get and you can leave objects in place for long periods.